Wahoo ELEMNT BOLT v2 vs. ROAM: Which One to Choose?

 Both bike computers come with preloaded maps, and you can delete or download new maps using the Companion app.

-However, due to the limited storage space on the ROAM, you can only download a few countries.
+However, due to the limited storage space (2.78GB) on the ROAM, you can only download a few countries.
 If you’re a frequent traveler, you’ll have to decide which countries to delete based on location.

 In contrast, the 16GB storage on the BOLT v2 lets you download more maps, providing greater freedom.
+The ROAM v2 doubles this space to 32GB.

 Winner: BOLT v2